Despite China retaliation, White House downplays fears of trade war

 "There's no trade war here," National Economic Council director Larry Kudlow said in an interview with Fox Business.
 "What you've got the early stages of a process that will include tariffs, comments on the tariffs, then ultimate decisions and negotiations."

-Kudlow made the comments after the stock market dropped more than 200 points upon its opening, at least in part a reaction to the tit-for-tat announcement by China of its plan to institute $50 billion in tariffs against U.S. agricultural and aviation sectors.
+Kudlow made the comments after the stock market dropped more than 500 points upon its opening, at least in part a reaction to the tit-for-tat announcement by China of its plan to institute $50 billion in tariffs against U.S. agricultural and aviation sectors.
+The Dow had recovered much of that ground by midday and turned positive by afternoon.

 "I understand the stock market's anxiety," Kudlow said.
 "I get that.
 But on the other hand, don't overreact."